mcgaryes/monkeybars/README.md

 # monkey bars

-This library provides a simple structure for handling singular, sequential and parallel units of code.
+This is a library that provides a simple structure for handling singular, sequential and parallel units of code.
 The overall architecture is based off of the [composite pattern](http://en.m.wikipedia.org/wiki/Composite%20pattern).

 >*In software engineering, the composite pattern is a partitioning design pattern.
 The composite pattern describes that a group of objects are to be treated in the same way as a single instance of an object.
 The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
 Implementing the composite pattern lets clients treat individual objects and compositions uniformly.*